Sumit-531/ecommerce-ai-agent/README.md

 **Set Up Environment Variables**

-Create a file named .env.local in the root directory of the project and add the required environment variables as shown below:
+Create a file named `.env.local` inside the `/server` directory and add the required environment variables as shown below:

 ```env
 # PORT